Aider-AI/aider/docs/repomap.md

 once you tell it which files need to be changed (1) and show it how they fit into the rest of the codebase (2).

-This article is going to focus on the problem of "code context" (2), where we need to:
+This article is going to focus on the problem of "code context" (2):

+  - We need to help GPT understand the overall codebase.
+  - This will help it understand the code it needs to change, which may depend on other parts of the codebase.
-  - Help GPT understand the overall codebase, so that it can decifer the meaning of code with complex dependencies and generate new code that respects and utilizes existing abstractions.
+  - It will also help GPT write new code and modify the existing code in a way that respects and utilizes existing libraries, modules and abstractions found elsewhere in the codebase.
-  - Convey all of this "code context" to GPT in an efficient manner that fits within GPT's context window.
+  - We must convey all of this "code context" to GPT in an efficient manner that fits within the limited context window.

 To address these issues, aider sends GPT a **concise map of your whole git repository**